roemu/jwt_introspect/README.md

 # Jwt Introspect

 `jwt-introspect` is a command-line utility written in Go that simplifies the process of introspecting JSON Web Tokens (JWTs).
-Designed with usability in mind, this tool is perfect for developers looking to integrate JWT introspection into their pipelines seamlessly.
+Designed with usability in mind, this tool is perfect for web developers that always have to look up some site to decode their JWTs

-Per default will parse expiry, issuedAt and notBefore claims and print in human readable format

 ## Features

-- [ ] **Pipeline Friendly**: Easily integrate `jwt-introspect` into your existing workflows and automation scripts.
 - [x] **Stdin Access**: Accepts JWTs from standard input, allowing for quick and efficient processing.
 - [x] **Clipboard Access**: Simplifies developer experience by enabling JWT introspection directly from the clipboard.
-- [x] **File Access**: Accepts file path were jwt token is stored
+- [x] **File Access**: Accepts file path were JWT is stored
 - [x] **Human readable timestamps**: Will print timestamps in human readable format unless `--unparsed` is set.

 ## Installation